 Required elements are bolded, the rest are recommended where relevant:

 Free bonus: Download a PDF version of this article to use as a handy reference.

 Salutation – using your email signoff to only say goodbye is a wasted opportunity.
 Either use an expression that's relevant to your personal brand or wish the person something positive.
 The best result is a combination of both that doesn't sound too cheesy.
 In my email signature, I usually say “To your job search success”.

 Pronouns – increasingly more common in corporate North America, mention the pronouns you go by.
 For me, that would be (he/him/his).

 Title(s) – if employed, use your current job title.
 If you're currently unemployed, list your profession and add “available for full-time employment”.

 Organization – the organization you most associate yourself with, typically your employer, a professional association you're prominent in, or your own company.

 Association Membership – any professional or industry-related association that you are a member of, worth mentioning especially to people who are likely to recognize it.

-Important: include ‘http://' in each url in your email signature so that the recipient's email software will automatically make the url clickable.
+Important: include ‘https://' in each url in your email signature so that the recipient's email software will automatically make the urls clickable.

 Image – of all the items on this list, an image is the riskiest thing to include in your email signature because it will increase the download size of every email you send (and many of the replies you receive) and will often get flagged by email software as a potential security issue, increasing the chance that your email won't even be seen by the recipient.